ayanchowdhury2810/Face_Detection/README.md

 Detects face when user is using web cam.
-Made using OpenCV.
+Built using OpenCV.